Many Caregivers Neglect Their Own Health

 family member or friend with a health problem or disability (24,034 respondents) were less likely to have health care coverage or seek needed health services than other Americans.
 Nearly

-two-thirds (64.5 percent) of caregivers were women.
-"Caregivers had a 26 percent higher risk of not having health care coverage, compared with non-caregivers, and they were at a
+"Caregivers had a 26 percent higher risk of not having health care coverage, compared with non-caregivers, and they were at a significantly higher risk, a 59 percent additional risk, for not

-significantly higher risk, a 59 percent additional risk, for not going to the doctor or getting a necessary health service due to cost,” Jacob Bentley, an associate professor of clinical
+going to the doctor or getting a necessary health service due to cost,” Jacob Bentley, an associate professor of clinical psychology at Seattle Pacific University, said in a statement.

-study, which was published in the journal _Rehabilitation Psychology,_ noted that caregivers were also at greater risk of having a depressive disorder and more likely to report experiencing
+Bentley, corresponding author of the study, which was published in the journal Rehabilitation Psychology, noted that caregivers were also at greater risk of having a depressive disorder and

-at least one limitation to daily activities because of physical, mental or emotional problems.
-The results were not entirely unexpected.
-Previous research has shown that caregiving can make
+more likely to report experiencing at least one limitation to daily activities because of physical, mental or emotional problems.

-it more difficult to find a job or get ahead at work; plus, the need for a flexible schedule can diminish earnings.
+can diminish earnings.
 But the researchers were surprised by the magnitude of the problem.

 "While we expected caregivers to be more at risk in these areas, we were concerned to learn of the extent of these risks and barriers to health care access encountered by caregivers,”